ardunn/alexdunn.io/hugo/content/posts/sankey_roommates.md

 Breaking down the stats, final "acceptance rate" for all candidates is 2/87, or 2.29%.
 If we limit that to Craigslist inquiries only, it's 1/67, or 1.49% -- even lower!
 That's [lower](https://www.educationcorner.com/colleges-with-lowest-acceptance-rates.html) than Stanford, Harvard, Yale, MIT, Princeton, and Caltech.
 So you might say getting into our house is harder than getting into the best universities in the world. :)

 If you did say that though, the analyst in me would tell you to hold up!
-This is a textbook sampling problem, our *n* is <100 in both cases!
+This is a textbook sampling problem, our `$ n $` is <100 in both cases!
 The college admissions statistics, in contrast, are taken frrom hundreds of thousands of data points.
 If we had only interviewed half the candidates and accepted none, would our true acceptance rate be 0%?
 Of course not.
 We have data on a sample of a population, not comprehensive data of the population itself.
 So how can we determine whether our screening process is more selective than the world's top universities?

-##### We need to use some statistics to answer this pressing and important question.
+##### We need to bust out our AP Stats handbook and use statistics to answer this pressing and important question.

 ## <a name="stats"></a> A statistical test...